zencart/documentation/content/user/first_steps/overrides.md

 If a templated file doesn't exist in your cart, you can create it by copying the original from the default file.

+And remember: if you aren't changing a file, there is *no need* to copy it from the default file - the default file will be used by Zen Cart automatically.
+For this reason, you should expect your template to have many fewer files than the default template.

 Ready to read more about overrides?
 [Go here](/user/new_user_topics/overrides).